 - History of addiction

 - Social support

 - Polysubstance abuse

-- Manner in which Adderall was used (smoking, injecting, snorting)
+- The manner in which Adderall was used (smoking, injecting, snorting)

 The common withdrawal timeline is as follows: